JaviQuilumba/MicroservicesSnacks/deleteSnackJava/README.md

-# Microservice for Delete Movies
+# Microservice for Delete Snacks

 <p>
 This microservice performs the action of deleting snack information from a movie platform.
 It has an interface where this microservice is called through a defined URL.
 The microservice performs this action through an endpoint API and connects to a Postgres database hosted in the cloud.
 The use of this microservice will depend on the user's role.